efeslab/optimus-hypervisor/README.md

 **Benchmarks**

-- MemBench, LinkedList, and Bitcoin can be found in https://github.com/efeslab/optimus-intel-fpga-bbb/tree/master/samples/tutorial.
+- MemBench, LinkedList, SSSP, and Bitcoin can be found in https://github.com/efeslab/optimus-intel-fpga-bbb/tree/master/samples/tutorial.
 We additionally include our ports of three benchmarks from HardCloud (grayscale, sobel, and gaussian) in this repository, as these benchmarks required significant changes to run on our platform.
-- SSSP can be found in https://github.com/efeslab/EdgeCentricOnFPGA.
 - The hardware portion of the remaining HardCloud benchmarks can be found in https://github.com/efeslab/hardcloud.
 The software portion of these benchmarks can be found in https://github.com/efeslab/hardcloud_no_openmp.
 Note that the benchmarks are compiled without OpenMP support.
 - The synthesis configuration for these benchmarks can be found in https://github.com/efeslab/optimus-intel-fpga-bbb/tree/master/samples/tutorial/synth_config.